belovetech/system-design-learning/Decorator-Pattern/Beverages/README.md

-# Implemetation of Beverages using Decorator Pattern
+# Implementation of Beverages using Decorator Pattern

 ![beverages](beverages.jpg)